 The word durbar means palace.
 A UNESCO World Heritage Site, the Kathmandu Durbar Square is an old royal palace from the Malla Dynasty.
 Consisting of small courtyards and shrines, the main highlight is the temple of the living goddess, Kumari.
 The Kumari Devi is the most important of several living goddesses in Nepal and can be seen on the temple’s balcony during the many ceremonial processions and festivals.
 You will also come across vendors selling snacks, priests performing their daily rituals, and young couples strolling along the narrow alleyways.

 A short walk through a vibrant alley takes you to an old part of Kathmandu which now bustles as a vegetable and spice market.

 Continue to Swayambhunath that literally means “self created”.
 A UNESCO World Heritage Site, Swayambhunath is accessible by a car road leading to the southwest entrance, while the more adventurous ones take the 365 long steep stairways leading to the main platform of the temple.
 This ancient stupa adorned with Buddha’s eyes, is surrounded by many other smaller chaityas and temples and is worshipped by both Hindus and Buddhists.
 This is the most ancient and perhaps the most enigmatic of all holy shrines in Kathmandu.

 Swayambhunath overlooks the Kathmandu valley and the views are exceptional.
-Although it suffered damages from the April 2015 earthquake, restoration is currently underway.

 Stop for lunch.